sumitbhagat1x/Coffee-Shop-Sales-project/README.md

 ...and many more insightful metrics!

-## 📚 4.
-What I Learned:
+## 📚 4.Report:
-1.How to use Power Query Editor effectively

-2.How to create Measures (to show values without looking at the charts)

-3.Additional tips like:

-4.Preventing unwanted chart movement

-5.Setting up passwords for file security

-6.Improving dashboard usability
+In June month there is most coffee sales occure and most revenu genrate too.Total sales in june Month is $1,66,485.88, not only this footfall is also high.In contrast february is most lowest sales occure, we have to create some offers so that more sales will increse in this month not only this we can give some additional discounts.

-### LINK OF THE PROJECT -https://github.com/sumitbhagat1x/Coffee-Shop-Sales-project/tree/main/Cofee_shop_sales-project-2
+### LINK OF THE PROJECT - https://github.com/sumitbhagat1x/Coffee-Shop-Sales-project/tree/main/Cofee_shop_sales-project-2